modal.Image

 memory: Optional[int] = None, # How much memory to request, in MiB.
 This is a soft limit.

-timeout: Optional[int] = 86400, # Maximum execution time of the function in seconds.
+timeout: Optional[int] = 60 * 60, # Maximum execution time of the function in seconds.

 args: Sequence[Any] = (), # Positional arguments to the function.

-kwargs: Dict[str, Any] = {}, # Keyword arguments to the function.
+kwargs: dict[str, Any] = {}, # Keyword arguments to the function.

 ) -> "_Image":

 Run user-defined function raw_f as an image build step.
-The function runs just like an ordinary Modal function, and any kwargs accepted by @stub.function (such as Mounts, NetworkFileSystems, and resource requests) can be supplied to it.
+The function runs just like an ordinary Modal function, and any kwargs accepted by @app.function (such as Mounts, NetworkFileSystems, and resource requests) can be supplied to it.
 After it finishes execution, a snapshot of the resulting container file system is saved as an image.

 Note